albert97/Snippet_Tech/_posts/2021-03-08-A-Review-Of-Blockchain-White-Paper.md

 on Computer and Communications Security, pages 28-35, April 1997.
 7. [A. Back, "Hashcash - a denial of service counter-measure," 2002](http://www.hashcash.org/papers/hashcash.pdf)
 8. R.C.
 Merkle, "Protocols for public key cryptosystems," In Proc.
 1980 Symposium on Security and Privacy, IEEE Computer Society, pages 122-133, April 1980.
-9.W.
-Feller, "An introduction to probability theory and its applications," 1957.
+9. W. Feller, "An introduction to probability theory and its applications," 1957.